peter88213/nv_it/docs/plotline_view.md

 ## Title and description

-Title and description are displayed in an editable \"index card\".
+Title and description are displayed in an editable "index card".

 The editing of the title can be completed by pressing the `Enter` key.
 Changes to the description are applied when the mouse is clicked